Cheryl, Liam Payne Baby Updates: Did The Former 1D Star Hint At Baby’s Arrival?

 But following The Princes Trust’s photo shoot, where she flaunted her belly, Cheryl broke her silence and thanked her fans for the continued support on her charity works.

 Meanwhile, Cheryl has already left her luxury home to be with Liam.
-The house, which has a pool, a breakfast bar, a cinema room and floor-to-ceiling windows is now listed on the market, The Daily Star reported.
+The house, which has a pool, a breakfast bar, a cinema room, and floor-to-ceiling windows is now listed on the market, the Daily Star reported.
 Her family helped with the removal of her belongings to be taken to Liam’s mansion in Surrey.

 The couple had also asked both their mothers to move in with them to the Surrey Mansion.
 The pop stars wanted to make sure they have someone to help them during the first stressful weeks of having a newborn baby.
 The news outlet added that Liam had some of the rooms in his mansion renovated before Cheryl moved in.